 In secondary spontaneous pneumothorax, the estimated annual AAIR is 6.3 and 2.0 cases per 100,000 person-years for males and females,[21][55] respectively, with the risk of recurrence depending on the presence and severity of any underlying lung disease.
 Once a second episode has occurred, there is a high likelihood of subsequent further episodes.[12]
 The incidence in children has not been well studied,[19] but is estimated to be between 5 and 10 cases per 100,000 person-years.[56]

 Death from pneumothorax is very uncommon (except in tension pneumothoraces).
 British statistics show an annual mortality rate of 1.26 and 0.62 deaths per million person-years in men and women, respectively.[15]
-A significantly increased risk of death is seen in older patients and in those with secondary pneumothoraces.[12]
+A significantly increased risk of death is seen in older people and in those with secondary pneumothoraces, when the lung collapses due to another underlying health condition such as chronic lung disease.[12]

 An early description of traumatic pneumothorax secondary to rib fractures appears in Imperial Surgery by Turkish surgeon Şerafeddin Sabuncuoğlu (1385–1468), which also recommends a method of simple aspiration.[57]